In-the-field camera adjustments

 Male Brewster’s Warbler; ISO 400; F8.0; 1/400 sec; Exposure compensation -2/3.
 Here I used my bright cloudy neutral settings for songbirds with highlights because the background was neutral overall, no adjustment with buttons necessary.

 Male Magnolia Warbler; ISO 640; F8.0; 1/800 sec; Exposure compensation -1.
 This bird was very hyperactive, flitting high in the spruce cones, and it swayed slightly in the wind on the end of perches, so I increased the ISO to 640 to have more shutter speed.
 Its background is slightly darker than neutral so I went from exposure compensation -2/3 to -1.
 This is an example of when I will point up at a bird in cloudy conditions – because there is no white sky in the background.
-And this is another especially beautiful bird when looking up at it.
+And this is an example of spending time with a bird that was not ideally cooperative, because it was cloudy and there were many nice perch options.
+This is another especially beautiful bird when looking up at it.